DataDog/integrations-extras/flume/README.md

 ```

 2. Edit the `flume.d/conf.yaml` file, in the `conf.d/` folder at the root of your
-   Agent's configuration directory to start collecting your flume performance data.
+   Agent's configuration directory to start collecting Flume performance data.
-   See the [sample flume.d/conf.yaml][2] for all available configuration options.
+   See the [sample `flume.d/conf.yaml`][5] file for all available configuration options.

    This check has a limit of 350 metrics per instance.
 The number of returned metrics is indicated in the info page.
    You can specify the metrics you are interested in by editing the configuration below.
-   To learn how to customize the metrics to collect visit the [JMX Checks documentation][3] for more detailed instructions.
+   To learn how to customize the metrics to collect visit the [JMX Checks documentation][6] for more detailed instructions.
-   If you need to monitor more metrics, contact [Datadog support][4].
+   If you need to monitor more metrics, contact [Datadog support][7].

-2. [Restart the Agent][5]
+3. [Restart the Agent][8]

 ### Validation

-[Run the Agent's `status` subcommand][6] and look for `flume` under the Checks section.
+[Run the Agent's `status` subcommand][9] and look for `flume` under the Checks section.

 ## Data Collected

 ### Metrics

-See [metadata.csv][7] for a list of metrics provided by this check.
+See [metadata.csv][10] for a list of metrics provided by this check.

 ### Service Checks